Facebook Shadow Profiles: Conclusion

 Regulatory efforts around the globe have tried to reduce the type of de-facto tracking that we highlight above.
-Examples include the European Union's (EU) ePrivacy Directive from 2003 that regulated opt-in to data collection via cookies and the EU General Data Protection Regulation from 2018.
+Examples include the European Union's (EU) ePrivacy Directive from 2003 that regulated opt-in to data collection via cookies as well as the EU GDPR in 2018.
 Among other things, the latter mandated informed consent to data collection and introduced harsh fines.
-Similar legislation was introduced in the US with the California Consumer Privacy Act that became effective in 2020.
+Similar legislation was introduced in the US with the CCPA that became effective in 2020.
 Leading actors in the industry such as Apple and Google are recently orchestrating a move away from third-party cookies for tracking.
-However, the underlying economics of consumer tracking have not changed.
-Individual data is important for personalized advertising, which is generating enormous revenues for the industry as a whole.
-Cookies are or will be replaced by new generations of tracking technologies, such as device fingerprinting, software development kits, and in-app browsing.
+However, cookies are or will be replaced by new generations of tracking technologies, such as device fingerprinting, software development kits, and in-app browsing.
 The ability of Facebook to create shadow profiles is therefore not limited to Facebook's current technology of cookies and engagement buttons, and perhaps more importantly not limited to Facebook.
 Google places third-party scripts on 80\% of the top 1000 websites \cite{accc2021} and has shifted to using its Chrome browser to track online activities.
 Hence, despite regulatory efforts and technological change, the potential for indiscriminate large-scale tracking, such as using third-party scripts as we document, is likely to remain.